-The Metrics Engine provides insight into the transactions and performance of the UnboundID identity infrastructure.
-The Metrics Engine collects data from configured instances and replicas of the Identity Data Store, the Identity Proxy Server, the Identity Data Sync Server, and the Identity Broker Server.
+The Metrics Engine provides insight into the transactions and performance of the UnboundID Platform.
+The Metrics Engine collects data from configured instances and replicas of the Data Store, the Proxy Server, the Data Sync Server, and the Data Broker Server.
 Data collected from the Metrics Engine enables: